Why Do We Need Accelerometers?

 - A car accident of 100 m/s² will break human bones while 300

-m/s² are sufficient for a seatbelt to break ribs.
+m/s² are sufficient for a seat belt to break ribs.
+1000 m/s² are the

-- A laptop dropping onto a concrete floor from a height of 1
+- A laptop computer dropping onto a concrete floor from a

 - Accelerations beyond 100,000 m/s² are found in ballistics